-In determining the applicability of this section, the appropriate appointing authority, the State Board of Investment, or the covered pension plan, as the case may be, may rely on a disclosure form meeting the requirements of the federal Investment Advisers Act of 1940, as amended through June 2, 1989, and filed with the State Board of Investment or the pension plan.
+Subd.
+4. Documentation.
+In determining the applicability of this section, the appropriate appointing authority, the state board of investment, or the covered pension plan, as the case may be, may rely on a disclosure form meeting the requirements of the federal Investment Adviser Act of 1940, as amended through June 2, 1989, and filed with the state board of investment or the pension plan.

 (1) the active, deferred, and retired members of the plan, who are its beneficiaries;

 (2) the taxpayers of the state or political subdivision, who help to finance the plan; and

 (3) the state of Minnesota, which established the plan.